-- Mothers may experience perinatal mental health issues any time from becoming pregnant up to a year post-childbirth, and after experiencing a miscarriage. - Having a baby is a significant life event.
-It is natural for a mother to experience a range of emotions during pregnancy and post-childbirth.
-It is, therefore, important that anyone can identify the indicators of an athlete experiencing poor perinatal mental health, which may relate to their pregnancy or past experiences. - The most common perinatal mental health issues are depression, anxiety and obsessive-compulsive disorder (OCD). - More details about these conditions, and where you will be able to advise a mother to seek help, are in Appendix C.

-If you believe an athlete is experiencing any of the above conditions, or another mental health issue during their pregnancy, it is advised that they speak with their GP, SGB doctor or Performance Lifestyle Practitioner and they will be able to support and/or signpost them to a medical professional for further advice.
+- Mothers may experience perinatal mental health issues any time from becoming pregnant up to a year after giving birth, and after experiencing a miscarriage. - Having a baby is a significant life event.
+It is natural to experience a range of emotions during pregnancy and post-childbirth.
+Athletes should therefore be aware of both their physical and mental health. - The most common perinatal mental health issues are depression, anxiety and obsessive-compulsive disorder (OCD). - More details about these conditions and where to seek help are in Appendix C. - If you believe you or another athlete is experiencing any of the above conditions, or another mental health issue during your pregnancy, it is advised that you speak with your GP, SGB doctor or Performance Lifestyle Practitioner and they will be able to support and/or signpost you to a medical professional for further advice.